Sextette: Filming

 Principal photography finally commenced in December 1976 at Paramount Studios.
 The film soon became the source of several urban legends.
 One such persistent rumor is that the then-83 year old West could not remember any of her lines and had to wear a concealed earpiece under her wig to have her lines fed to her.
 Tony Curtis later commented that West could not hear well, thus requiring the earpiece.
 Creatively rewriting the story for dramatic effect, in an episode of the program The Dame Edna Experience, he said that because of the frequency of her earpiece, she accidentally picked up police-radio frequencies, and at one point mistakenly stated, "There's a 608!"

 In reality, West wore an earpiece so Hughes could feed her lines.
 Hughes had rewritten most of the dialogue because West and he both felt the script was weak.
 As a result, West had no time to study the script to memorize her lines.
 Hughes repeatedly debunked the urban legend that West's earpiece picked up police signals and that West repeated them.

 Hughes later stated that with hearing loss, West was unable to take direction, which caused problems in filming.
 He recalled one incident involving a scene of West in an elevator, which took an entire day to film.
 After its completion, Hughes wrapped for the day.
 West was not within hearing range to hear Hughes's call to wrap and remained in the closed elevator for half an hour before being let out.

 Dalton had mixed feelings, but complimented West.
 "I admired her nerve, and enjoyed working with her - I was even interviewed by Rona Barrett in the picture!
 It was a real stretch for me, and frankly, after making love to a woman in her mid-80s, I knew I could handle any assignment!"

 George Raft, who played himself, had been the star of West's first film, Night After Night, in 1932.
-The two cinematic legends ended up dying just two days apart in November 1980, on the 22nd and 24th, respectively.